Book Design

 Skills Quark Xpress, Photoshop, picture research and typesetting

 I established the original design for the first book, 101 Weekends in Europe.
-Some entries comprise two pages, others only one.
-I designed a layout that worked for either, allowing the one hundred and one entries to fit into the overall page extent.
-My design also allowed room for section openers for each country, a foreword, introduction and an index.
+Some entries comprised two pages, others only one, so I designed a layout that worked for either, allowing the one hundred and one entries to fit into the overall page extent, along with chapter openers for each country, and pages for the introduction and index.
+Each entry has a coloured sidebar, which appears on the outer margin of the page.
+This sidebar contained the entry number for easy reference, along with facts and other relevant information about the country.

 Classic Steam